Phaamdeen/face-recognition-system/README.md

 # Technologies Used
 Python
-OpenCV (cv2) – image processing and video capture face_recognition – facial feature extraction and matching NumPy – numerical computations
+OpenCV (cv2) – image processing and video capture, face_recognition – facial feature extraction and matching, NumPy – numerical computations

 # How It Works